 As for the fun stuff we’ve done, I’ll try to stick to chronological order but it’s been a whirlwind of a month.

-I moved here a few weeks before Colleen while she finished up her spring semester at USM.
+I moved here a few weeks ago.
 In the beginning, it was just myself and two other workers in our shops, which meant we spent a lot of time just looking at each other as the clock slowly ticked off time and we slightly less slowly descended into madness.
-It rained just about nonstop for the first two weeks I was here, and since I was sans Colls I decided to take it easy and not get into any big hikes or anything too cool in an effort to save it for Colls and I to do together.
+It rained just about nonstop for the first two weeks I was here, so I decided to take it easy and not get into any big hikes or anything too cool in an effort to save it for brighter days.

 So I ran around the Island finding all the climbing spots, scouting out routes to climb, repeated some old hikes, and generally gave myself full blown cabin fever.

-But then, finally, Colleen finished school.
-I jetted down to Old Orchard to help her move up, and before we knew it we had moved to Bar Harbor.
-We moved into our apartment right on Main Street in Bar Harbor, which is something we’re still getting used to.
+I moved into our apartment right on Main Street in Bar Harbor, which is something I’m still getting used to.
 I’ve never had the front of my house featured on the front of postcards, but it’s still cool to see every time.
-I’ve also never been able to see cruise ships or massive tour busses from my window, which is slightly less cool, but equally fascinating.
+I’ve also never been able to see cruise ships or massive tour buses from my window, which is slightly less cool, but equally fascinating.

-Since then we’ve done a handful of hikes around the park; The Bubbles, The Beehive, The Great Head, Cadillac Mountain, Gorham Mountain and Dorr Mountain.
-We’ve eaten at some excellent restaurants, including the world-famous and shockingly expensive Jordan Pond House where I really flexed my financial muscle and treated Colleen to a post-hike lunch of a single popover (that her gluten allergic self couldn’t eat) and two cups of hot tea.
+Since then I’ve done a handful of hikes around the park; The Bubbles, The Beehive, The Great Head, Cadillac Mountain, Gorham Mountain, and Dorr Mountain.
+I’ve eaten at some excellent restaurants, including the world-famous and shockingly expensive Jordan Pond House where I really flexed my financial muscle and treated myself to a post-hike lunch of a single popover and two cups of hot tea.

 But what it’s been about for me is the climbing.
 Boy… the climbing!